 - Unboxing: Unboxing videos on YouTube are extremely popular because people always want to know exactly what they’re getting.
 Show them this through either a GIF or an infographic.

 - Testimonials: Have people tried out your product?
 Ensure to show reviews for social proof.

 - How does it work: Dig into the nitty gritty details of how the product works, and some technical features and elements behind it.
 The more you can show, the more people will be confident that you have thought everything through and will be confident in your ability to deliver.

 - Timeline: Let your backers know the journey behind the project and when you expect to deliver your rewards.
 A simple graphic shows this best.

-- FAQ’s: This will be short prior to starting, the best thing to do is to consider questions your backers may have about the project and go from there.
+- FAQs: This will be short before starting, the best thing to do is to consider questions your backers may have about the project and go from there.
 Once you go live you should be updating this as you go.

 - Risks & Challenges: What are the hardest parts about bringing this project to life?
 Be honest and give a glimpse into the depth of the research you’ve done so people understand that you know what you’re talking about.
 This area is non-optional and allows for text only.

 Not all of the above need to be text, in fact, I think it’s crucial to ensure you break up your page with visual elements.
 Nothing is less appealing to a potential backer than a wall of text.